-- 7.1 The new build school designs will need to have regard to the Design Guidance for new schools approved by the council in October 2006. - 7.2 A Statement of Need for the anticipated denominational primary school project in Broxburn has been prepared by the council.
-Based on this Statement of Need, accommodation schedules have already been prepared.
-The budget cost plans produced by the council's Construction Services unit have been based on the Statement of Need which has been prepared. - 7.3 The council will need to ensure that the school project meets the relevant building and education statutes, regulations and guidelines pertaining at the time and that the school has appropriate provision. - 7.4 The council will decide the appropriate procurement route for all education infrastructure projects.
+- 7.1 The new build school designs will need to have regard to the Design Guidance for new schools approved by the council in October 2006. - 7.2 A Statement of Need for the school extension has been prepared by the council.
+Based on this Statement of Need, an accommodation schedule has been prepared and a feasibility study published showing options for extension of the school to provide for single or double stream extension.
+The council has determined that a double stream extension is appropriate to cater for future requirements.
+The budget cost plan produced by the council's Construction Services has been based on the Statement of Need. - 7.3 The council will ensure that the school project meets the relevant building and education statutes, regulations and guidelines pertaining at the time and that the school has appropriate provision. - 7.4 The council will decide the appropriate procurement route for all education infrastructure projects.